 Composition on inheritance

-One indication of poor code is when a parent class makes decisions based on the type or a property of the child class.
+Good to know: One indication of poor code is when a parent class makes decisions based on the type or a property of the child class.

 Be consistent

-This applies to the language used in the code, code conventions and also solution patterns for recurring problems.
-Consistency in code increases comprehensibility and reduces the training time for new developers.
+Treat as many aspects as possible in a consistent manner!
+This applies to the language used in the code, code conventions, and solution patterns for recurring problems.
+Consistency in the code increases comprehensibility and reduces the training time for new developers.

 Proven practices for clean coding